mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - `dataTestId` -> `data-testid` [codemod]
 - `requiredAsterisk` prop removed and its style will be applied when using the `required` prop [codemod]
+- Remove `withReadOnlyStyle` prop, new read only style will apply when using `readOnly` prop [codemod - remove withReadOnlyStyle]
+-

 ### ThemeProvider